Skip to main content

 Giving LDN Your Best Shot

-There is no roadmap for test driving low-dose naltrexone (LDN), so this article offers navigation advice to minimize the bumpy road ahead.
-If you have not heard of LDN, check the trial funded by AFSA.
+Need a roadmap on how to test drive low-dose naltrexone (LDN) for fibromyalgia?
+This article offers navigation advice from four experts to minimize the bumpy road ahead.
+If you have not heard of low dose naltrexone, check the trial funded by AFSA.
 Basically, LDN works to quiet the immune cells in the central nervous system (the microglia) that are magnifying your symptoms.
 The side effects of LDN are mild.
 All other drugs prescribed for fibromyalgia target the neurons and cause a slew of side effects.

 Success Rate

-Nicholas Aitcheson, M.D., a rehabilitation and pain specialist in Queensland, Australia, says, “Around 200 patients have been tried on LDN in our chronic pain clinic.
-Anecdotally, one-third have reaped significant positive results in pain reduction and improved function.”
+Nicholas Aitcheson, M.D., a rehabilitation and pain specialist in Queensland, Australia, says, “Around 200 patients have tried LDN for fibromyalgia in our chronic pain clinic.
+Anecdotally, one-third reaped significant positive results in pain reduction and improved function.”
 Reports by other pain clinics involving anywhere from ten to 70 fibromyalgia patients give similar findings.

 “When choosing patients for a prescription of LDN, I like to ensure that they have fibromyalgia and not just pain in a few areas,” says Aitcheson.
-“The presence of other symptoms like cognitive clouding, fatigue and unrefreshing sleep tends to shift me towards the use of LDN.”
+“The presence of other symptoms like cognitive clouding, fatigue and unrefreshing sleep shifts me toward the use of LDN.”

 Must Be Compounded